nih-cfde/training-R-binder/README.md

 # Intro to R tutorial

-This branch holds R studio binder files for the introductory R training workshop in June 2021.
+This repo holds R studio binder files for the introductory R training workshop in June 2021.

 **Do NOT delete/merge branches in this repo!**